 The Agile Meeting Where You Standup – Daily

-The Daily Standup is where an agile team comes together to share progress and remove blockers.
-The group talks about its day-to-day problems, tactics, and events.
-The meeting lasts for 15 minutes and involves the team answering the following questions:
+The Daily Standup is where an agile team shares progress and remove blockers.
+The meeting lasts for 15 minutes and answers the following questions:

 - What did I complete yesterday that contributed to the team?